DataDrivenEcologicalSynthesis/VirtualBiogeography/README.md

 The potrayal of life in the wild in media plays an important role in the public's perception and attitude towards conservations and treatment of wildlife.

 ### The solution
-We use [insert the name of the movie] as an example to see how accurate fictional media portrays the biogeographical setting that it sets in.
+We use *Finding Nemo* as an example to see how accurate fictional media portrays the biogeography of a real place.

 ## Who we are / List of contributors
 - Amanda Liczner - @aliczner